-• Occupation: Perhaps surprisingly, your occupation could come into consideration to weigh up how much of a risk you are to insure.
+• Occupation: Your occupation could come into consideration to weigh up how much of a risk you are to insure.
 If you have a regular desk job you should not have anything to worry about, but if your job is considered to be higher risk, like working in the armed forces, for the police or anything where there is some danger to your life, you might have to pay higher premiums.

 • Postcode: As mentioned earlier, statistical data is important to most insurers and some of the aspects of your application that you might think were completely insignificant might be relevant to the insurer.
 Your postcode is one of the most surprising aspects that could determine how much of a risk you are to insure.
 The insurer might look at illnesses and deaths for each postcode.
 Your postcode could have a higher risk than other postcodes, so this might affect the cost of your premiums.

 • Health and medical history: Smoking and drinking can impact your health, but your general well-being and medical history will be a major factor in deciding how much risk there is for life insurance providers.
 Your family’s medical history will also be a factor.
 If you have been seriously ill in the past then it might be harder to find cheap life insurance.
 You might be asked to have a medical so that the insurer can get a better idea of how healthy you are.
 You will need to declare any pre-existing medical conditions because if you fail to do so and you need to make a claim, that claim might be turned down by the insurer.

 Most life insurance is offered with just access to your medical records via a report from your doctor.
 Your health and medical history is very important to insurers, so if you have indicated on your application that you have been ill in the past, or have a family history of illness, then you might be asked to take a medical.